Language of Assessment

 Longitudinal Studies: Data collected from the same population at different points in time.

-Norm-reference: Test designed to highlight achievement differences between and among students to produce a dependable rank order of students across a continuum of achievement from high achievers to low achievers.
+Norm-reference: Test designed to highlight achievement differences between and among students to produce a dependable rank order of students across a continuum of achievement.

 Observer Effect: The degree to which the assessment results are affected by the presence of an observer.

-Open-ended: Assessment questions that are designed to permit spontaneous and unguided
+Open-ended: Assessment questions that are designed to permit unstructured responses.

 Program Assessment (Program Review): The program outcomes are based on how each part is interacting with the rest of the parts, not on how each part is doing individually.
 The knowledge, skills, and abilities that students achieve at the end of their programs are affected by how well courses and other experiences in the curriculum fit together and build on each other throughout the undergraduate years.